 PATIENCE!
 The key word to varnishing a painting.
 The paint film requires time to add bits of oxygen to the painting.
 There is nothing to accelerate the oxidation process.
 A painting can feel dry to the touch and a product like Liquin can accelerate the drying process (to the touch), not the oxidation of the paint.
 That requires time and patience.
 Stopping that process can compromise the long-term stability of the painting.
-The oxidation process of the paint can take 6 months and more time if it is thick paint.
-If it is necessary for you to add varnish, use a light coat of spray retouch varnish.

 I varnish my painting because I like the look and it makes a painting easier to clean.
 The colors become richer, the darks "sink" into the canvas as they dry.
 Varnishing will make your darks appear as they did when you first applied the paint, creating an even surface to the painting..
 But varnishing isn't necessary and is an aesthetic decision of the artist.

 Robert Gamblin of Gamblin Colors recommends varnishing paintings unless artists dislike the look.
 Waiting 3 - 6 months to varnish is best, but artists using Gamvar can safely varnish sooner because Gamvar's mild solvent will not dissolve the glaze layers of paintings.
 Today's paintings dry quicker including Gamblin Artists' Grade Oil Colors which dry more quickly than oil paints of past centuries.
 (The linseed oil today is more refined with less contaminants to slow the drying process.)
 Gamvar is better than dammar varnish because it does not yellow and remains easy to remove with mild solvents such as Gamsol OMS.
 Click for more information on Gamblin Varnishes